chitezh/woocommerce_states_places/README.md

-# States, Cities, and Places for Woocommerce
+# States, Cities, and Places for WooCommerce

 Wordpress plugin that shows dropdowns for State and City Select for WooCommerce.